Prepare Your Child For Academic Success & Global Competence

 I’m 9 years old, and I’m Grade 4.
 The most exciting thing I learned in coding today was the making of a costume, because it can really enhance your creativity, and it’s really fun to do it.
 I definitely recommend you try it because it’s really so fun.

-- Ethan Hariot
+- Ethan Matthew E. Hariot

 - Kylie Isabelle De Guzman